 This also goes back to a sense of working with the hands, the kinaesthetics of making that I perceive when I look at the work of Rebecca Warren, say.
 Though what I really take from Rebecca Warren is the process of making the work in the laboratory of the studio and then taking it from the studio and presenting it as a work for public viewing.

-With Body Tetris I am attempting to mix both the literal dimensions of the body with the metaphorical use of the material and the
+With Body Tetris I am attempting to mix both the literal dimensions of the body with the metaphorical use of the material.

 It is based on the dimensions of my own body but in making my thinking became occupied by the material so the dimensions became flattened.
 The flattening made sense to me once I realised that these magazines are intended to occupy us, to occupy our thoughts and desires.
 As a work though this does not work so can be seen to be a final working through of the material in the studio rather than an actual piece.